 This unit of competency specifies the mandatory work health and safety training required prior to undertaking construction work.
 The unit requires the person to demonstrate personal awareness and knowledge of health and safety legislative requirements in order to work safely and prevent injury or harm to self and others.
-No refunds apply unless the course is cancelled by TAFE SA.
-International students on a Student visa (subclass 500) are not eligible to undertake short courses.

 It covers identifying and orally reporting common construction hazards, understanding basic risk control measures, and identifying procedures for responding to potential incidents and emergencies.
 It also covers correctly selecting and fitting common personal protective equipment (PPE) used for construction work.